matteorosato/house-finder/README.md

 8. Fill the `config.toml` file according to your preferences and needs.

-9. Run the tool:
+9. Run the tool (select one or more steps accordingly):
    ```
-   TODO
+   # Download the data and create the dataset
+   python src/data/make_dataset.py

+   # Train the model
+   python src/models/train_model.py

+   # Make predictions
+   python src/models/predict_model.py
    ```

 ## Supported websites